apostolidhs/klark-plugins/README.md

 ## Install plugins

-1) In the root project folder install klark-plugins
+1) In the root project folder install klark-js-plugins

-> `npm install --save klark-plugins`
+> `npm install --save klark-js-plugins`

 2) Open the file that contains the Klark registration code.